DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry documents the successful completion of the "W3Schools Assignment."
 The student demonstrated a key developer skill by using online resources to find and implement new HTML and CSS concepts.
 The assignment reinforces the principle that problem-solving and the ability to use external documentation are more valuable than rote memorization.
 A discussion was also documented where the student proactively sought new HTML and CSS facts, which reinforces a proactive approach to learning.

 ---

+#### SUBSECTION G: SINGLE-PAGE WEBSITE UPGRADES

+### Course Step Number: 472

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry marks the beginning of a new subsection focused on single-page website upgrades.
+This section will likely cover more advanced CSS and HTML techniques to enhance the functionality and visual appeal of a single-page website.

+---